snap-one/docs-driverworks-api/source/includes/26_registry/_1-Introduction.md

 ## Introduction

-The Controller Registry APIs enable drivers to set, retrieve, and delete values that are stored in the Registry.
+The Controller Registry APIs enables drivers to set, retrieve, and delete values that are stored in the Registry.
 The Registry consists of a database table stored in: /opt/control4/etc/registry.db.

 The Registry associates a value with a well-known key.
 The registry is intended to store values that are global in nature.
 The Registry would be a good place for storing configuration data that pertains to all instances of a particular driver.
 Drivers SHOULD NOT use the registry to store state, or other data that are transient in nature.